 Volcano Tours include excursions to lava caves and fields, geothermal regions, glacier-covered volcanoes, and — if the timing is right — an erupting volcano.

 What’s Included in a Volcano Tour

-Some tours that require a long hike to the volcano provide guests with a small snack.
-It will be stated in the individual tour description under the section “Included” if it is included.
+Occasionally on long tours, guests are provided with a small snack.
+If a snack is included it will be listed in the “Included” section of the tour.
 You can always bring a packed lunch if you are unsure.
 If transfer to and from Reykjavík is included, it will also be listed in that section.

 What to Wear on a Volcano Tour